-The Student Success Center, located in room 406, is an academic environment that empowers all students to become active, responsible learners.
-Peer tutoring and staff assistance in mathematics, writing, computer skills and a variety of other course work is available as a free service to MCC students.
+The Student Success Center, located in the B.J.
+Harrison Library, is an academic environment that empowers all students to become active, responsible learners.
+Peer tutoring is a free resource for all students and is available in most subject areas, upon request.
+Staff assistance in mathematics and writing, and a variety of other coursework is available at designated times each week.
+Career Services, including (but not limited to) assistance with job searching, resume and cover letter writing, and interviewing skills is also a free service for MCC students.
 Additional resources include computers and tables for student use.
 Accommodations may be arranged to assist students with documented disabilities.
 The Center is usually open from 8 am to 4:30 pm Monday through Friday when classes are in session.
 Hours may vary semester to semester.
 See the College website or contact a staff member for additional information.
-For Fall 2021, the SSC will be in Tiger Hall, Student Activities Center (location for Spring 2021 TBA)